kmutya/kmutya.github.io/_posts/2019-03-30-Unconstrained_Optimization.md

 Min_{x \in R^n} f(x)
 $$

-In this post, we use the below two quadratic functions for implementation and visulization.
+In this post, we use the below two quadratic functions with respective loss surface for implementation and visulization.

 - $$x_0^2 - 2.0  x_0  x_1 + 4  x_1^2$$